munificent/journal/_posts/2015-09-08-the-hardest-program-ive-ever-written.md

 didn't work at all until I figured out the right heuristics to use to optimize it.

-<span class="skull" id="14">14</span> For a long time, these were treated as a
+<a id="14-note" href="#14" class="skull-note">14</a> For a long time, overflow
-single cost function.
+and cost were treated as a single fitness function.
 Every overflow character just added a very high value to the cost to make the splitter strongly want to avoid them.

 Splitting overflow out as a separate metric turned out to be key to getting the graph search to work because it let us order the solutions by cost independently of overflow characters.

-<span class="skull" id="15">15</span> I went back and forth on this.
-Treating
+<a id="15-note" href="#15" class="skull-note">15</a> I went back and forth on
-unbound rules as implicitly split gives you solutions with fewer overflow characters sooner.
-Treating them as unsplit gives you lower costs.
+how an unbound rule should implicitly behave.
+Treating it as implicitly split gives you solutions with fewer overflow characters sooner.
+Treating it as unsplit gives you lower costs.

-<span class="skull" id="16">16</span> Oh, God.
-I tried a million different ways
+<a id="16-note" href="#16" class="skull-note">16</a> Oh, God.
+I tried a million
-to reduce the branchiness before I hit on this.
+different ways to reduce the branchiness before I hit on only looking at rules in the first long line.
 I'm still amazed that it works.

 I could also talk about how controlling branchiness lets us avoid reaching the same state from multiple different paths.
 After all, it's a *graph*, but